-An output is a signal from the PLC to the Scholar IIITM heat pump or air conditioner or thermostat.
+An output is a signal from the PLC to the Scholar QVTM heat pump or thermostat.
 The first four outputs, from left to right, are connected to a 230 VAC supply and thus provide 230 VAC when energized.
 These outputs are: